Mohammed-Alghumayti/resume/resume.md

 ## Awards

-First place in an information competition at the university level.
-3rd place in the e-commerce hackathon.
+First place in an information competition at the university level, 3rd place in the e-commerce hackathon,
 First Champion of the Week in DevOps Camp, week 1